Homosexuality and the Anglican Communion: Lambeth 2022

 In preparation of the Lambeth 2020 conference (the conference would be eventually delayed to 2022), Welby and Josiah Idowu-Fearon (Secretary General of the Anglican Consultative Council) announced that bishops in same-sex marriages and partnerships would be invited to Lambeth.
 This was the first time that bishops in same-sex partnerships were invited.
 At the time of the invitations, there were Anglican bishops in a same-sex marriage or partnership in Canada, England, and the United States.
 However, the spouses and partners of the bishops were not invited in an effort to compromise with bishops from more traditionalist or conservative provinces, and the organising archbishops explained that this was, in part, because the majority of Anglican provinces only recognise marriages between a man and a woman and do not recognise same-sex unions.
 In response, The Episcopal Church and bishops from Canada and the UK publicly disagreed with the decision.
 On the other side, bishops from more conservative Anglican provinces threatened to boycott Lambeth 2020 over the inclusion of married and partnered gay and lesbian bishops, and the bishops from Nigeria, Rwanda, and Uganda will not be in attendance.
 GAFCON argued that "same-sex partnered bishops" should not be included and that, instead, traditionalist bishops should be invited.
 Finally, at Lambeth 2022, 175 bishops and primates signed a statement affirming the holiness of the love of all same-sex couples.

 February 2023: General Synod of Church of England

-In February 2023, the General Synod of Church of England voted to approve of blessings for same-sex couples following a civil marriage or civil partnership.
+In February 2023, the General Synod of Church of England voted to approve of blessings for same-sex couples during ordinary church services, following a civil marriage or civil partnership.